CoffeeVampir3/Graphify/Readme.md

 This will output the value of everything connected to the stringInput ports as long as it's a string.
 It will also randomly pick any connected port to traverse to next if there's any connections.

+### Running a Graph:

 To execute a graph, you use the GraphExecutor class:
 ```cs
     public class GraphTester : MonoBehaviour
     {